About the Student / Tier 4 Booking System

 The student must not undertake any work before receiving the email.

-Once authorised, it is the manager’s responsibility to submit this timesheet to Payroll for payment.
-Timesheets submitted by the student will not be accepted.
+Once the Student / Tier 4 worker has worked the hours that have been pre-booked, they will need to login to Employee Self Service (ESS) on iTrent and log and confirm their hours using the eTimesheet.
+Once submitted, each timesheet will require two levels of approval, firstly by the Line Manager and secondly by the Departmental Authoriser, before then progressing to payroll for payment.
 If the student works in more than one department, each department will need to follow the process above using the Hourly Paid Worker System and Student / Tier 4 Booking System.

 If you need to cancel a booking, you must do this on the Student / Tier 4 Booking System before the date the work is booked to start.
 When the cancellation is confirmed, the system will send emails to the Student / Tier 4 student, HR, Payroll and the manager.
 When the cancellation is actioned it will remove these cancelled hours from the week.
 The system can then be used for another booking.

-Please note that Student / Tier 4 students who have graduated do not appear on the booking system; they are entitled to work full-time (36.5 hours per week.) until the end of their visa.
+Please note that Student / Tier 4 students who have graduated do not appear on the booking system; they are entitled to work full-time (36.5 hours per week) until the end of their visa.
+Similarly, non-Bath students will not be able to use the booking system and it is advised that in these situations you contact your HR Operations Co-ordinator for further advice.